codemonument/blog.codemonument.com/posts/2022-11-03-trpc-in-fresh-islands.md

 cover_html: "<img src=\"./assets/2022-11-03-trpc-in-fresh-islands/fresh-and-trpc-header_v3.1_1200_compressed.jpg\">"
 ---

 Inspired by the [tRPC](https://trpc.io/) usage in [Create-T3-App](https://create.t3.gg/), I wondered how this awesome package could be utilized in Island Components in the Deno 'Fresh' Framework.
+Come follow me along on the journey!

 To distinquish the framework 'Fresh' from the word 'fresh', I will write it from now on with a capital F.

 ## TL;DR